Chart Color Schemes

 Seaforth demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is high, with 35.2% currently enrolled in formal education.
+Vocational pathways also contribute to educational attainment in Seaforth, with advanced diplomas accounting for 11.2% and certificates for another 11.2%.
+Educational participation is notably high in the area, with 35.2% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 11.6% in secondary education, and 5.8% pursuing tertiary education.

 Frequently Asked Questions - Education